Does this morning routine sound familiar?

 - Getting Backpacks Ready

 Here’s what I discovered.
 I could move many of these activities to the night before.
 I developed a system for dealing with all the school paperwork that came home that included emptying their folders when they get home, throwing away stuff that wasn’t needed, and filling out any paperwork that needed to go back to school.

-I also took another tip from the course to delegate tasks.
+Taking another tip from the course, I began to delegate tasks.
 My children were old enough that they could learn to pack their own lunches and get their back packs ready for the next day.
 These are important life skills and I was doing them no favors by continuing to take on responsibilities that they could easily handle.